Uninstalling apps installed from the Windows Store (Windows 10)

 Go to System > Apps and Features

-Various applications are displayed in "Apps and Features."
+Various applications are displayed under "Apps and Features."

 apps installed from the Windows Store.

-I wish they were consolidated into one of them.
+I wish they would consolidate them into one of these sections.

 Select the app you want to uninstall and you're done